effectivecore/core/docs/software.md

 - UNIX® is a registered trademark of The Open Group.
 - VisualGrep is registered trademarks or trademarks of Davide Ficano.
 - VMware Fusion® Pro is registered trademarks or trademarks of VMware.
+- WebToLayers, MetaImage is registered trademarks or trademarks of NeededApps.